Detailed information is supplied for the rites in blue.

 7pm

-Tsurugaoka Hachimangu attempts to improve the environment and preserve the native ecosystem.
-Our idea is to preserve or even regenerate the environment.
-We have dealt with the challenge of improving the water quality in the precinct, so that wildlife can survive.
+Tsurugaoka Hachimangu is working to improve the environment and preserve the native ecosystem.
+We have improved the water quality in the precinct, so that wildlife can flourish.

-The ritual takes place at Yanagihara Shinchi (柳原神池, literally Sacred pond at willow field).
-We have tried to improve the water quality and its clarity by a native percolation system, which uses charcoals and stones.
-As summer comes, fireflies are starting to hatch and fly around the pond and stream.
+This ritual takes place at Yanagihara Shinchi (柳原神池, literally Sacred pond at willow field).
+We have improved water quality and clarity in the pond through a natural percolation system, which uses charcoals and stones.
+As summer comes, fireflies start to hatch and fly around the pond and stream.

-The Firefly ritual is held to recognize the preciousness of life and the seasons’ passing, and to thank our kami for giving us life and daily sustenance.
+The firefly ritual is held to recognize the preciousness of life and the passing of the seasons, and to thank our kami for giving us life and daily sustenance.

-In the ritual, fireflies are dedicated to our kami at once, with Kagura dancing and Gagaku music.
+In the ritual, fireflies are dedicated to our kami, with Kagura dancing and Gagaku music.
 Fireflies are then released to the pond by the priests.

-Also, foreign diplomats and their families are invited, and some of their children participate for releasing fireflies.
+Foreign diplomats and their families are invited, and some of their children participate in the releasing of fireflies.

 The sight of fireflies flying around clear water in the twilight shade is striking.